-Figure 5.5 Weights generated by the cost function increase monotonically from the global minimum
+Figure 5.5 Weights generated by the cost function increase monotonically from the global minimum weights.

-If we assume that the inside of the bowl is a very smooth surface, we will reach the minimum weight by following the direction of decreasing weights.
 From everyday experience, we know that if we place a marble at the edge of a bowl, it will roll to the center.
 In the same way, if we look for a minimum weight adjacent to our starting position and then the minimum weight adjacent to that, we will in effect be directing our marble to the center of the bowl.
 In other words if we follow the direction of decreasing weights, we will eventually find the minimum weight.
 It is that assumption, that of a smooth bowl, which is the defining characteristic of the fast search algorithms.
 Regardless of their implementation, all of the fast search algorithms try to find the minimum position of the bowl by following the gradient downward.